ankeetmaini/collaborative-text-editor/README.md

 ``` js
 var pusher = new Pusher('2dfd84a287faf2636372');
 ```
-- Next, we need to subscribe to the changes which happen to our doc.
-In Pusher these can be called as `channels`.
+- Next, we need to subscribe to the changes which happen to our document
+- **With Pusher** these are called `channels`.
 Every new document will be a new `channel` for us.
-Channel is represented by a `string`, in our case it'll be the unique Id we generated.
-[Read more about channels here.](https://pusher.com/docs/client_api_guide/client_channels)
+Channel is represented by a `string`, in our case it'll be the unique Id we generated above.
+[Read more about the awesome channels here.](https://pusher.com/docs/client_api_guide/client_channels)

 ``` js
 // subscribe to the changes via Pusher